DavidVujic/python-polylith-docs/docs/workspace.md

 ## projects
 > A project is the result of combining one base (or in rare cases several bases) with multiple components and libraries. [^1]

-Each project lives in a subdirectory of the `projects/` folder.
+Each project lives in a subdirectory of the `projects/` directory.
 A project is the deployable artifact: a microservice, a serverless function, a CLI or any kind of application.

 ``` shell
 projects/